Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 ### Third party capes

 - because I'm nice I am supporting other cape options you may choose that have their own benefits
-  *(This support is provided bby the servers of these third party services, they may not always support this usage)*
+  *(This support is provided by the servers of these third party services, they may not always support this usage)*
+- These capes will also be checked for emissive and enchanted pixels as per the skin settings.
 - Firstly you can always install the Third Party Cape Mod Itself if you want to, otherwise see below.

 #### Minecraftcapes.net Cape